7 Practical Small Bathroom Storage Solutions

-Like kitchens, bathroom renovations can really pay off in the end if you are trying to make a home sale.
+Like kitchen renovations, a bathroom reno can really pay off in the end if you are trying to sell your house.

-If you are planning to do a bathroom remodel for the sake of adding more storage, here are a few bathroom renovation ideas that will increase the size of your tiny space:
+Here are a few bathroom renovation ideas that will increase the size (and value!) of your tiny space:

 - Steal a bit of space from the closet of an adjoining room.
 Take only a portion of the closet if you're worried about resale value, because technically, a room without a closet doesn't qualify as a bedroom.

 - If you have a separate shower and tub, remove both and replace with one amazing walk-in shower with glass doors.
-You'll have that extra space where the tub was for storage.
+You'll have that extra space where the bathtub was for storage.